Here are 3 different but highly effective public speaking tips you may wish to consider the next time you present.

-Whatever it is you would like them to tweet is your message and they won’t hear it until you’ve repeated it several times.
+Whatever it is you would like them to tweet, they won’t hear it until you’ve repeated it several times.

-Make sure you repeat your key message and keep it short, simple but powerful.
+Make sure you repeat your key message and keep it short, simple and clear.

 At Mindful Presenter our message is: “When it comes to presenting, connecting is everything”.

-Being professional doesn’t mean you have to speak as the ‘corporate spokesperson’ and it certainly doesn’t mean you have to be deadly serious all of the time.
+Being professional doesn’t mean you have to speak as the ‘corporate spokesperson.’
+It certainly doesn’t mean you have to be deadly serious all of the time.
 Your audience want you to be ‘open’; that means open gestures, open vocally, and open emotionally.

 You are the expert and your audience simply want to learn about how you can help them with your expertise.